dmccuskey/shopify-modern/README.md

 1. insert app anchors into HTML

-	Depending on how far along you are with the transition, you can use one or many anchors which will be under control of your framework
+	Depending on how far along you are with the transition, you can use one or many anchors which will be under control of your framework (eg, Vuejs).

 	```
 		<!-- a single anchor for the entire app (like in this project) -->